Benefits & Perks

 You’ll be a part of an innovative and extremely successful rural organisation with solid values.
 REED staff and board members live and work in rural communities or have strong links to rural communities and are invested in seeing them thrive.
 REED’s success was recognised when the organisation was listed as a finalist in the Not for Profit/Charity of the Year category of the 2022 RISE Business Awards.

 REED is continuously working hard to provide a quality environment for our staff.
 As an example, we recently sourced funding to construct yarning circles at 14 of our services.
 We are a not for profit organisation and a registered charity that was established in 2018 with just four services.
 We now operate over 23 child care services across Western Australia’s Wheatbelt, Midwest and South West.
 REED is here for the long term and we invest significant ongoing time in lobbying state and federal governments for better conditions for the sector.

-- Part time Qualified Educator at REED Quairading
+- Part time Qualified Educator (Group Leader) at REED Quairading

-- Part time Qualified Educator at REED Merredin
+- Part time Qualified Educator (Group Leader) at REED Narembeen

-- Part time Qualified Educator at REED Narembeen
+- Part time Qualified Educator (Group Leader) at REED Narrogin

 - Casual Pool Staff Qualified Educators